Marlonike/OP-Rename-Bot/README.md

 # Rename-Bot
-This is a very simple Telegram Files Rename Bot by [@AbirHasan2005](https://t.me/AbirHasan2005).
+This is a very simple Telegram Files Rename Bot by [marlonike].

 ## Features
 - Rename Videos, Documents or Audios without downloading the file.